 Some of these sampling issues are dealt with in our statistical analysis because most differences in data collection and reporting across geographies and time will be controlled for.
 However, this does not change the fact that we can only look at confirmed COVID-19 cases.
-Confirmed cases are the ones reported (in hospitals) and they may largely underestimate the progression of the disease, especially for those with mild symptoms.
+The number of confirmed cases in each region depend, among other factors, on the number of tests conducted and as testing policy varies across countries and administrative areas, confirmed cases are highly likely to always underestimate the progression of the disease to a certain degree, especially the number of cases with mild symptoms.
 The data is therefore more capable of detecting severe cases than it is at detecting the actual transmission of the disease.
 From a policy perspective, confirmed COVID-19 cases are still a very important indicator.
-They correspond to those cases of severe illness that may lead to death.
-Please also note that we cannot use confirmed COVID-19 deaths, alongside confirmed cases, because we are aware of no equivalent georeferenced data for deaths from COVID-19.
+They correspond to those cases of severe illness that may lead to intensive hospitalisation or death.
+Please also note that we cannot use confirmed COVID-19 deaths, alongside confirmed cases, because we are unaware of an equivalent dataset for confirmed COVID-19 deaths with appropriate georeferences.

 The meteorological dataset used in this study (ECMWF-ERA5) is a climate reanalysis dataset.
-It provides consistent weather data with high spatial (~0.25 degrees) and temporal (hourly) resolutions.
-We use daily averages and the variables considered are total precipitation, maximum temperature, minimum temperature, and relative humidity (calculated using temperature and dewpoint temperature).
-The average daily temperature is calculated as the average between the daily maximum and the daily minimum, which is common practice.
+It provides consistent weather data with high spatial (~0.25 degrees) and temporal (hourly) resolutions, while of course being unable to control for the systematic bias inherent to all climate models.
+We use daily averages and consider total precipitation, average, maximum, and minimum temperature as well as relative humidity (calculated using temperature and dewpoint temperature).
 We provide summary statistics for the meteorological data in the supplementary material 1.

 Figure 1: Confirmed cases and infected areas